junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 There are 2 main types of birth control pills: combination pills which contain 2 hormones, estrogen and progestin, and minipills which contain only progestin.

 Both types of pill are very effective if taken every day at the same time.
-They are safe for most women, but women with certain health problems should not take them (see p.
-289).
+They are safe for most women, but women with certain health problems should not take them (see [page 289](#page-289)).

 Birth control pills do not protect against HIV or other sexually transmitted infections (STIs).
 To protect yourself, also use a condom.